Environmental Insights

 Posted by Tim Lake on Dec 9, 2016 1:02:00 PM

-Grasslands punctuated with trees and shrubs: in nature they’re called savannas, and they’re thought to be the original natural habitat of humankind.
-No wonder the park-like combination of lawn and trees is so popular in landscaping!
+Grasslands punctuated with trees and shrubs - in nature, they’re called savannas, and they’re thought to be the original natural habitat of humankind.

 Read More